codacy-badger/expandable-djs-bot/docs/GETTING_STARTED_AUTOMATIC.md

 ## **Step 4.**

-Go to `src/core/configs` and rename `config.json.example` to `config.json`.
-Then, open up your terminal and navigate to the install directory and run `npm run config`
+Go to `src/core/configs` and rename `config.json.example` to `config.json` and in the root directory rename `.env.example` to `.env` Then, open up your terminal and navigate to the install directory and run `npm run config`

 Navigate through the setup prompts, once finished you will recieve confirmation.